 - Supply Chain Simulation Tutorial – once you create a supply chain, simulations show you how it performs

 - How to Work with Case Studies – tips and techniques to help you start working with case studies

-- ANSWERS TO FREQUENTLY ASKED QUESTIONS (FAQs) — Please read!!!
+- ANSWERS TO 7 MOST FREQUENTLY ASKED QUESTIONS (FAQs) — Please read!

 As you work with SCM Globe, you can always click on the “Help” button in the upper right corner of the application screens to open up this online guide again.
 It will open in a separate browser tab so you can keep it open and look up more detailed information when you need it.

-- Read instructions here to login to a Demo Account or ACTIVATE A PREPAID or PURCHASE A NEW ACCOUNT.
+- Read instructions here to ACTIVATE A PREPAID or PURCHASE A NEW ACCOUNT.

 - Student accounts are for 90 days from the date of purchase, but if your semester is a few weeks longer, please send an email to: firstname.lastname@example.org.
 State your name, the email address you used to register, your school, and your semester end date.
 We can extend your account to cover your entire semester.